MetaCoq/metacoq/docs/README.md

 - Denotation of terms and global declarations

+The branch `master` is stable and works with Coq 8.6, an opam package is available.

+The `coq-8.7` branch is in development and contains additional features:

+- Complete reification and denotation of CIC terms, including universes

-There is work in progress to integrate a monad for manipulating global declarations, and inserting them in the global environment, in the stype of MetaCoq/MTac.
+- A monad for manipulating global declarations, calling the type checker, and inserting them in the global environment, in the stype of MetaCoq/MTac.

+- A partial type-checker for the Calculus of Inductive Constructions, runable as a plugin.

+- Example plugins built on top of this.

 Credits
 =======